-Judiciary Committee approves articles of impeachment against Trump, as GOP slams ‘kangaroo court’
+Judiciary Committee approves articles of impeachment against Trump, GOP slams ‘kangaroo court’

-The House Judiciary Committee on Friday voted to adopt two articles of impeachment against President Trump – capping a contentious three-day session that Republicans panned as a “kangaroo court.”
+The House Judiciary Committee on Friday voted to adopt two articles of impeachment against President Trump – capping a contentious three-day session that Republicans panned as a “kangaroo court” and teeing up a historic floor vote right before the holiday break.

 The committee adopted both articles, alleging abuse of power and obstruction of Congress, on a party-line vote of 23-17.
-A final vote in the full House is expected next week, which could tee up a Senate trial in the new year just before presidential primaries are set to get underway.
+A final roll call in the full House is expected next week, which could trigger a Senate trial in the new year just as presidential primaries are set to get underway.

 REPUBLICANS ERUPT AS NADLER SUDDENLY POSTPONES IMPEACHMENT VOTE NEAR MIDNIGHT

+After the vote, the White House released a scathing statement, dismissing the inquiry as a "charade."

+"This desperate charade of an impeachment inquiry in the House Judiciary Committee has reached its shameful end," White House press secretary Stephanie Grisham said.
+"The President looks forward to receiving in the Senate the fair treatment and due process which continues to be disgracefully denied to him by the House."
-But the committee vote was preceded by fireworks on Thursday night, when Chairman Jerry Nadler, D-N.Y., infuriated Republicans by wrapping up the hearing just before midnight and postponing the votes until the morning.

-"It is now very late at night," Nadler said.
-"I want the members on both sides of the aisle to think about what has happened over these last two days, and to search their consciences before we cast their final votes.”
+The committee vote was preceded by fireworks on Thursday night, when Nadler infuriated Republicans by wrapping up the hearing just before midnight and postponing the votes until the morning -- saying he wanted members on both sides of the aisle "to think about what has happened over these last two days, and to search their consciences before we cast their final votes."

 That led to Republicans decrying what they called a “bush-league stunt” by Nadler to make sure the vote would be carried on daytime television.